Motorbike History Check

 How to check the history of a motorcycle

-- Enter the motorcycle registration number or VIN
+• Enter the motorcycle VIN or registration number

-- Pay securely online.
-The motorbike report will be generated.
+• Pay securely online.
+The motorbike VIN check report will be generated.
 You can view this instantly online, or at a later date in your account which will be created after your first order.
 The report will also be emailed to you.

-Should I use a motorcycle’s VIN or registration number?
+Should I use the VIN or the registration number?

-Some sellers may prefer to provide a VIN rather than a registration number in the first instance, due to privacy and crime concerns.
+Some sellers may prefer to provide the VIN first rather than the registration number due to privacy or crime concerns, such as registration plate cloning.

 What’s included in the motorbike history checker?